For an intimate and romantic ceremony

 I would love to work with you to create a cherished moment in your life.

 My name is Caroline Jackson.
 As a Commonwealth Registered Marriage Celebrant, and Tamborine Mountain’s preferred full-time Celebrant it is my pleasure, as well as my business to ensure that your wedding ceremony is one of the most memorable days of your life.

 I have a lifetimes' experience of working in both the UK and Australia (I became a naturalised citizen in 1985) including within the hair and beauty industries.
 Working with people from all around the world has enriched my career, and this experience I bring to my role as a celebrant.
 I enjoy sharing that experience and knowledge, to help you plan a beautiful and unique occasion and build memories, which will last a lifetime.

 I am able to officiate for, Civil Marriage, Renewal of Wedding Vows, Commitment Ceremonies, Name Giving Ceremonies, and Funerals.
 Whatever the occasion, I will help you to personalise the ceremony and include many memorable and culturally enriching words and acts that have special meaning for you and those you love.

-I have been a celebrant for eight years and have officiated at hundreds of ceremonies.
+I have been a celebrant for ten years and have officiated at hundreds of ceremonies.
 I am a past president of the Alliance of Celebrants Queensland, Queensland’s largest celebrants association and also a past board member of CoCA (The Coalition of Celebrant Associations).
 CoCA is a group formally recognised and acknowledged by the Attorney-General and the AGD as the most influential body for marriage celebrant associations.